Skip to Content

 James Stevenson, M.D.
 Thoracic Medical Oncologist

-If signs or symptoms suggest a patient may have mesothelioma, a doctor will first do a physical exam.
-This exam checks for lumps or anything else out of the ordinary.
-Then, a mesothelioma doctor may order X-rays, CT scans or a blood test.
-But a biopsy is the only definitive way to confirm a mesothelioma diagnosis.
+A mesothelioma diagnosis starts when a patient has signs or symptoms of the disease.
+The doctor then does a physical exam to check for lumps or anything else out of the ordinary.
+The doctor may order X-rays, CT scans or blood tests.
+But a biopsy is the only definitive way to confirm mesothelioma.

 01. Diagnosing Mesothelioma